Freedom Works Here.

 Rail

 Rail holds a prominent place in South Dakota’s history and economic development with the completion of the Southern Dakota Railroad in 1872.
-Today, shipping goods to and from South Dakota is possible thanks to ten freight railroads operating nearly 2,000 miles of track.
-Our rail network consists of Class I, Regional, Local and Switching lines with BNSF playing the most prominent role in South Dakota freight.
+Today, shipping goods to and from South Dakota is possible thanks to 10 freight railroads operating nearly 2,000 miles of track.
+Our rail network consists of Class I, Regional, Local, and Switching lines with BNSF playing the most prominent role in South Dakota freight.

 Air